theQRL/hyperion/docs/internals/layout_in_memory.rst

 is used as initial value for dynamic memory arrays and should never be written to (the free memory pointer points to ``0x80`` initially).

-Solidity always places new objects at the free memory pointer and memory is never freed (this might change in the future).
+Hyperion always places new objects at the free memory pointer and memory is never freed (this might change in the future).

-Elements in memory arrays in Solidity always occupy multiples of 32 bytes (this is even true for ``bytes1[]``, but not for ``bytes`` and ``string``).
+Elements in memory arrays in Hyperion always occupy multiples of 32 bytes (this is even true for ``bytes1[]``, but not for ``bytes`` and ``string``).
 Multi-dimensional memory arrays are pointers to memory arrays.
 The length of a dynamic array is stored at the first slot of the array and followed by the array elements.

 .. warning::
-  There are some operations in Solidity that need a temporary memory area larger than 64 bytes and therefore will not fit into the scratch space.
+  There are some operations in Hyperion that need a temporary memory area larger than 64 bytes and therefore will not fit into the scratch space.
   They will be placed where the free memory points to, but given their short lifetime, the pointer is not updated.
 The memory may or may not